 - 1. A worksheet with values and calculations to determine eligibility and waste assessment volumes. - 2.
 A map of the cutblock and road permit area. - 3.
 HBS Cut to Cruise Comparison Report. - 4.
 HBS scale reports (Mark Monthly Billing History Selection Report) showing total harvest volume delivered secondary fibre facilities, if applicable. - 5.
-ECAS Appraisal Summary Report.
+Cutting Permit Summary of the full volume cruise as submitted in ECAS.